2024

 Oct 23,2024

-Recently, a research team led by Dr. PENG xiaotong reported the discovery of abiotic organic compounds in the oceanic crust of the Southwest Indian Ridge and proposed a molecular mechanism for organic condensation.
+In 2024, a research team led by Dr. Xiaotong Peng reported the discovery of abiotic organic compounds in basalt from the oceanic crust of the Southwest Indian Ridge and proposed a novel molecular mechanism for its condensation.

-The origin of life is one of science’s most challenging questions.
+The origin of life is one of science’s most challenging scientific problems.
 Deep-sea hydrothermal systems are considered potential sites for the emergence of life and a key focus in the search for extraterrestrial life.
-These systems provided ideal material and energy conditions for prebiotic chemical reactions on early Earth, driving the formation of small organic molecules under non-enzymatic catalysis.
+This is because these systems provide simple organic material and energy conditions for prebiotic chemical reactions on early Earth, driving the formation of small organic molecules under non-enzymatic, abiotic catalysis.

-Building on this, mineral-catalyzed organic polymerization reactions laid the foundation for the production of more complex organic compounds, facilitating the evolution from simple organic compounds to intricate functional structures and eventually leading to the emergence of life forms.
+Now, mineral-catalyzed organic polymerization reactions lay the foundation to produce more complex organic compounds, facilitating evolution from simple organic compounds to intricate functional structures, and eventually to the emergence of life forms.

 Fig. 1 The human-occupied vehicle (HOV) Shen Hai Yong Shi (Image by NIGPAS)

-Through analysis of basalt samples obtained by the human-occupied vehicle (HOV) Shen Hai Yong Shi (TS-10 expedition), NAN and his colleagues have reported, for the first time, the presence of abiotic carbonaceous matter at the micron scale in the upper oceanic crust of the Southwest Indian Ridge.
+Through analysis of sea-floor basalt samples of volcanic origin collected using the human-occupied vehicle (HOV) Shen Hai Yong Shi (TS-10 expedition), Dr. Nan and his colleagues have reported the previously unknown presence of abiotic organic matter.
+In the upper oceanic crust of the Southwest Indian Ridge, this organic matter occurs as micron-size particles associated with iron oxide and oxyhydroxide minerals (such as goethite), which points to reaction products from water-rock interactions (Fig. 2).

 Fig. 2 Scanning electron microscope (SEM) image of micron-scale abiotic organic matter and surrounding goethite in the oceanic crust of the Southwest Indian Ridge.
 (Image by NIGPAS)

-By using multimodal in situ microanalysis techniques, including electron microscopy, time-of-flight secondary ion mass spectrometry, and photo-induced force microscopy coupled with nano-infrared spectroscopy, the researchers comprehensively confirmed the absence of characteristic biomolecular functional groups in the carbonaceous matter (Fig. 3), thereby revealing its abiotic origin.
+By using correlated in situ microanalysis techniques, including electron microscopy, time-of-flight secondary ion mass spectrometry, and photo-induced force microscopy coupled with nano-infrared spectroscopy, the researchers comprehensively confirmed the absence of characteristic biological molecules and functional groups in the studied carbonaceous matter (Fig. 3), thereby revealing its abiotic origin.

 Fig. 3 Multimodal in situ microanalysis techniques reveal the absence of characteristic biomolecular functional groups in the condensed carbonaceous matter (CCM).
 (Image by NIGPAS)

-Based on this, the research team employed density functional theory (DFT) calculations to propose the crucial role of goethite in the molecular-scale catalytic synthesis of abiotic carbonaceous matter (Fig. 4).
+Based on this, the research team employed density functional theory (DFT) calculations to propose a crucial role of goethite in the molecular-scale catalytic synthesis of abiotic carbonaceous matter (Fig. 4).
+In this process, hydrogen from hydrothermal fluids participates in a catalytic cycle on the surface of goethite, playing a key role in the initial activation of carbon dioxide and carbon chain (C-C) growth during organic condensation.

 Fig. 4 Density functional theory (DFT) calculations reveal the reaction pathways of CO₂ hydrogenation and C-C chain growth on the (001) surface of goethite.
 (Image by NIGPAS)